What Happens in Vegas — Makes Us Want to Move There! 14 Things to Know About Living in Las Vegas

 Best Vegas Nightclubs

-Getting around Las Vegas is best either by bus, car, taxi, or ride-sharing services like Uber and Lyft.
+Most likely, you’re going to need your car if you’re considering living in Las Vegas.
+Although, if you want to wait a while before securing a new vehicle, you can get from one point to another by bus, taxi, or ride-sharing services like Uber and Lyft.
 And while it might not be the most reliable transportation in the city, the RTC provides bus routes that run along the Strip and Downtown.
-These services operate 24 hours a day and are very affordable to get where you need to go.
+The best part?
+These services operate 24 hours a day.

 (Source: Rudi Nockewel via Pixabay)